Java in VS Code

 A linter is a tool that provides warnings for suspicious looking code.
 Language Support for Java(TM) by Red Hat provides this feature to report parsing and compilation errors as you type, so you can fix them inside VS Code.

 VS Code also supports code completion and Intellisense for Java through Language Support for Java(TM) by Red Hat.
-Intellisense is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and thirty-party modules.
+Intellisense is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.

 Search for symbols